STAT545-UBC-hw-2018-19/hw01-rning-wu/README.md

 ![photo](ray.jpeg)

 Here are some funny/humourous quotes:
-> Shall I refuse my dinner because I do not fully understand the process of digestion? :think:
+> Shall I refuse my dinner because I do not fully understand the process of digestion? :thinking:

 > There are lies, damned lies, and then there are statistics :wink:

 > Never trust a computer that you can't throw out the window :joy:

 ### To Do: